donsheehy/datastructures/prose/18_graphs2.md

     tovisit = Queue([(None, v)])
     while tovisit:
         a,b = tovisit.dequeue()
-        if b is not in tree:
+        if b not in tree:
             tree[b] = a
             for n in self.nbrs(b):
                 tovisit.enqueue((b,n))